Lupe o le Soaga SC

-Lupe o le Soaga is a Samoan football club based in Tuanaimato.
+Lupe o le Soaga Soccer Club is a Samoan professional football club based in Tuanaimato.
 It currently plays in the Samoa National League.

 History

-Lupe o le Soaga played in the First Division, the second tier of the Samoa National League during the 2011–12 season where they finished runners-up to Vaimoso.
-Apparently they were promoted as they then played in the 2012-13 Samoa National League, which they won, losing only once throughout the whole season.
+Lupe o le Soaga was founded in 2011.
+The team played in the First Division, the second tier of the Samoa National League during the 2011–12 season where they finished runners-up to Vaimoso.
+They were promoted to the national league in 2012, and won the 2012-13 Samoa National League, losing only once throughout the whole season.
 They also won the Samoa Cup, defeating Kiwi 2–1 in the final.
 Kiwi took the lead, but Lupe equalised with a penalty.
 An additional twenty minutes extra time was played and in the second half of extra time Lupe scored the winner.
 The Lupe ole Soaga women's team were runner's-up in the 2012–13 women's cup final.

 In the 2020 edition of the OFC Champions League they became the first team coming from the qualifying stage to win a group stage match.

 In 2020 it was the top-ranked team in the national league.

 The team won all three of its matches in the 2023 OFC Champions League qualifying stage, qualifying for the 2023 OFC Champions League.
+Injuries caused the cancellation of their last pool game, and they were withdrawn from the competition.